matt-goldman/BlakeDocs/src/Pages/2 Using Blake/PageTemplates.md

 ## Understanding Page Templates

 Page templates are the bridge between your Markdown content and your site's presentation.
-When you run `blake bake`, Blake transforms your Markdown files into Blazor components using these templates as the rendering blueprint.
+When you run `blake bake`, Blake transforms your Markdown files into Razor using these templates as the rendering blueprint.

 Blake supports two types of templates:

 - **`template.razor`** - Applied to Markdown files in the same folder
-- **`cascading-template.razor`** - Applied to Markdown files in the current folder and all subfolders
+- **`cascading-template.razor`** - Applied to Markdown files in the current folder and all subfolders, recursively, unless overridden by another template

 This flexible approach lets you create consistent layouts while maintaining the ability to customize specific sections of your site.